Nice to meet you.

 There’s something delightful about not having to commute any further than from your bed to your kitchen, knowing exactly which snacks are in the fridge, and getting to live in your pajamas day in and day out.

-From distractions to technological outages, this article will cover the most common difficulties that remote workers face and how to overcome them, one at a time.
+From distractions to technological outages, this article covers the most common remote work challenges and how to overcome them, one at a time.

-Every team faces unique challenges, but no matter the industry, it seems that some of the difficulties that remote teams face are similar.
-Below are some of the most common challenges that these teams experience, and how to overcome them.
+Every team faces unique challenges, but no matter the industry, some of the difficulties that remote teams face seem similar.
+Below are some of the most common challenges that these teams experience and how to overcome them.

 Crystal-clear communication is hard for any team to achieve, but remote teams often struggle with this more than in-office teams due to the virtual wall that constantly stands between managers and employees.

-Collaborating with an in-office team isn’t always easy, but at least it can be guaranteed that those coworkers are all looking at the same papers, articles, and projects with just a glance.
+Collaborating with an in-office team isn’t always easy, but at least it can be guaranteed that those coworkers look at the same papers, articles, and projects with just a glance.

 How can remote teams work on the same project if they’re not even in the same room?

 Remote or not, teams should establish an effective communication channel.
 And don’t let it just be an email.
-The tool that you choose should be versatile, flexible, and provide instant communication so that team members can share ideas, questions, and even files in a matter of seconds.
+The tool that you choose should be versatile and flexible and provide instant communication so that team members can share ideas, questions, and even files in a matter of seconds.

 Business instant messaging software is often the answer to the many questions that remote employees have about immediate communication with coworkers, no matter the profession they’re in.

-Being able to see when others are available, receive notifications for messages, file sharing, and even being able to partake in group messages not only increases the collaboration productivity, but also instantly creates more of a team environment than one-off phone calls or endless email chains.
+Being able to see when others are available, receive notifications for messages and file sharing, and even partake in group messages not only increases collaboration productivity but also instantly creates a more team-like environment than one-off phone calls or endless email chains.

 Often, instant messaging isn’t enough to hit the ground running.
-Cloud content collaboration tools are must-haves to collaborate on projects in the ideation, creation, feedback, and finalization phases of any product.
+Cloud content collaboration tools are must-haves for collaborating on projects in the ideation, creation, feedback, and finalization phases of any product.
 From design to articles to even email drafts, investing in cloud content collaboration tools will have your remote team covered.

 Even if you have every collaboration tool in your back pocket, that never truly promises that the problem of remote project management is solved.
 Whether you’re the only remote employee in your company or the entire company is remote, it’s always the job of a manager to both assign deadlines and then make sure that those deadlines are met.

-In an office setting, it’s easy to look over your employees’ shoulders (or feel the eyes of your manager on you), providing the sometimes-necessary pressure that’s needed to complete projects on time.
+In an office setting, it’s easy to look over your employees’ shoulders (or feel your manager's eyes on you), which can sometimes create the necessary pressure to complete projects on time.

-But if you’re remote, how can you keep an eye on progress?
+But if you’re remote, how can you monitor progress?

 The project management software that in-office teams use to keep track of progress is exactly what remote teams should be using for the same objective.
 No matter how simple or complex the project is, having a designated tool for all employees to track progress and keep team members in the loop is key.